 Navigate to the Database Item and click Price Points in the menu above the Item Name, then click Add eBay Auction or BIN (BIN stands for "Buy It Now").
 Do not use the Add eBay Best Offer button for standard eBay listings.

 Paste eBay Item Numbers into the text box, one on each line.
 Click Save when you're done entering completed sale listings.
-You will see confirmation that the completed sales listings saved successfully in green, notification in blue that listings you entered are already in the system, or a warning in red that one or more of the numbers entered is invalid.
+You will see confirmation that the completed sales listings were saved successfully in green, a notification in blue that one or more of the listings you entered are already in the system, or a warning in red that one or more of the numbers entered is invalid.